xbenkozx/anytone-cps-py/readme.md

 If you are having issues where the  COM port cannot be opened, you may need to add yourself to the dialout user group.
     sudo usermod -a -G dialout <username>
 After running the command, logout then back in and the serial ports should now be accessible.

+# License
+anytone-878uvii-cps-py - A multi-platform GUI for Anytone D878UVII Radios.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.